Maximize your performance during the Applied Exams!

 - Elicits history relevant to the complication and current symptoms

-- Performs focused physical evaluation if appropriate
+- Performs focused physical evaluation

-- Discusses potential causes
+- Discusses potential causes and contributing factors

-- Discusses potential outcomes
+- Discusses anticipated, likely, and potential outcomes

-- Presents plan for further evaluation and/or treatment if appropriate
+- Presents plan for further evaluation and/or treatment

-- Demonstrates understanding of and concern for the situation of the patient
+- Demonstrates understanding of, and concern for, the situation of the patient

-- Ethical issues (Frame and discuss appropriate plans to address common ethical dilemmas in clinical care settings)
+3. Ethical issues (Frame and discuss appropriate plans to address common ethical dilemmas in clinical care settings)

 - Confidentiality and privacy